These rules refer to specific game rules or clarifications to rules in this campaign.

 When you roll a natural 1 on an attack roll, you are subject to a critical miss.
-On a critical miss, your turn ends and something crappy may happen per DM option.
+On a critical miss, your attack misses, your turn ends and something crappy may happen per DM option.

 Outside of combat, a roll of a natural 20 indicates automatic success (as long as the action was not utterly impossible) and can result in something truly awesome happening per DM option.
 Outside of combat, a roll of a natural 1 indicates automatic failure and can result in something truly crappy happening per DM option.

 Scrolls of Protection

 Caster can center the effects of the scroll on another creature.

 Refer to these rules whenever a character makes a check to identify a monster, regardless of the knowledge skill he or she is using.
 The DM typically tells a player which skill to use, based on the creature’s origin or relevant keyword.
 If a monster’s origin and keyword suggest the use of two different skills, the DM decides which skill can be used to identify the monster, and might allow the use of either skill.
 For example, a dracolich is both a natural creature and undead, but the DM might decide that its being undead is more relevant than its natural origin and require the use of Religion.
 In contrast, an abyssal ghoul is an elemental undead creature, and the DM might allow the use of either Arcana or Religion.

 - Action: No action.
 A character either knows or doesn’t know the information.